 What does the training involve?

-The Shaw Method teacher training course is centred around practical learning, with at least three hours per day in the pool.
+The Shaw Method teacher training course is centered around practical learning, with at least three hours per day in the pool.
 In addition, each day will include theoretical sessions in the classroom and dry land movement classes in a studio.
 This course is delivered in three parts spread over two or three months and is led by the originator of the Method, Steven Shaw.
 It is necessary to complete each section to the required standard before progressing to the next segment of the course.

 Group B 2019